IgnaceShoeib/Health-4-All/README.md

         - Place a basket on the ground with a [basket script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/Basket.cs) attached, we will put apples in here\
     2. Barbell activity
         - Place a barbell 3d object and add a [barbell script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/Barbell.cs) to it.
+    3. Stretching activity
+        -  Make a [movement controller script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/MovementController.cs) and attach it to the mascot and type in the correct animation name.
+        -  In the player rig add a new empty gameobject and add a XR controller to it, set the position action reference to XR HeadPosition.
+In that object add the banana but disable every mesh renderer, be sure to have the animator in it. in each hand add a collider, rigidbody and the [hand collision script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/HandCollision.cs).
+    4. Squating activity
+       -   Make a [movement controller script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/MovementController.cs) and attach it to the mascot and type in the correct animation name.
+       -   if you haven't done so already, in the player rig add a new empty gameobject and add a XR controller to it, set the position action reference to XR HeadPosition.
+In that object add the banana but disable every mesh renderer, be sure to have the animator in it. in each hand add a collider, rigidbody and the [hand collision script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/HandCollision.cs).
+    5. Punching activity
+        -  Add the [punching pad controller script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/PunchingPadController.cs) to the mascot.
+        -  In each hand of the mascot, add a punching pad 3d model with a collider and rigidbody.
+Be sure to disable this object.
+Add the [punching pad script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/PunchingPad.cs) to it.
+Assign sounds to it for when the player hits it and correctly type the name of the player hand.
+        -  In the punching pad controller, assign each punching pad.
+6. In the [sport points script](https://github.com/IgnaceShoeib/Health-4-All/blob/main/Assets/Scripts/Sport/SportPoints.cs) you can now assign each of the sport games we just made.